Swida-Alba/light_controller_v2/README.md

 | 0        | 13020000 | 43200000 | 43200000 | 43200000 | 14400000 | 43200000 | 43200000 | 43200000 | 43200000 | ... |
 | 1        | 0        | 1        | 0        | 1        | 0        | 1        | 0        | 0        | 0        | ... |
 | 1        | 0        | 1        | 0        | 1        | 0        | 1        | 0        | 0        | 0        | ... |

+You can always customize your protocol by modifying the `LD[3][sectN]` in the `void FillLDSections()` function, where all the durations and states of all sections can be freely assigned.

 ## About time assignment
 The time assignment in the `LD[3][sectN]` is in milliseconds. so you can always write the time directly in ms, or use the `* 60000` to convert the time in minutes to ms.